thesalesrebellion/thesalesrebellion.github.io/learn.md

     image: "/img/living-pipeline.jpg"
     description: The Living Pipeline is a new way to organize your prospect list.
 This section develops a strategic approach to how a salesperson communicates with prospects that are not in the 30-day funnel.
 No matter what your sales cycle length, this approach is sure to be a relationship development tool that you don't want to miss.
     disabled: true
+  - title: Rebel I.N.V.A.S.I.O.N.
+    link: "$350"
+    lesson_count: 7
+    length: 3hr 40min
+    type: Interrupt Marketing
+    image: "/img/rebel-invasion.jpg"
+    description: This is the survival guide for every sales cycle you ever enter.
+It's a checklist for you to be sure that you have covered all of your bases and that you see the deal clearly.
+A system that guides success.
+An INVASION breaks any deal into the fundamental elements that creates it and allows you to judge whether you have done your due diligence in guiding your prospect into becoming a client.
+    disabled: true
   - title: Xochil Presence
     price: $350
     link: "https://thesalesrebellion.teachable.com/p/xochil-presence"